duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/01_duckietown_code_structure.md

 ### Evaluating AIDO submissions on a Duckiebot

 The same submission image, with not a single change, can be also tested on a real Duckiebot!
 Simply substitute the simulator with the `dt-duckiebot-interface`.
 As the containers don't need to run on the same device, we can also use much powerful computers (also state-of-the-art GPUs) when testing submissions.
-This is the way that AIDO submissions get evaluated in Robotariums.
-In this way, even if you don't have a Duckiebot, you can develop your submission in simulation, then submit it to be evaluated in simulations on the challenges server, and if it performs well, you can request remote evaluation on a real Duckiebot in a Robotarium!
+This is the way that AIDO submissions get evaluated in Autolabs.
+In this way, even if you don't have a Duckiebot, you can develop your submission in simulation, then submit it to be evaluated in simulations on the challenges server, and if it performs well, you can request remote evaluation on a real Duckiebot in a Duckietown Autolab!

 <figure>
   <figcaption>Evaluating AIDO submission on a Duckiebot</figcaption>